-Olivier Laurent, PhD, is our Vice President of Development and has served in this position since July 2015.
+Olivier Laurent, PhD, is our Chief Scientific Officer, having joined the company in July 2015 as our Vice President of Development.
 Prior to joining Dauntless, Dr. Laurent held senior positions directing drug discovery, development, and production at several pharmaceutical companies.

 Dr. Laurent was most recently a leadership team member and the Vice President in charge of CMC at Ambrx from 2013 until the sale of the company in 2015.
 Dr. Laurent was Director, Protein Science and Target Identification at Pfizer from 2009 to 2013 and Associate Director, Drug Product Formulation and Manufacturing at Pfizer from 2008 to 2009.
 Prior to Pfizer, Dr. Laurent held drug development positions of increasing responsibility at CovX, a clinical stage biotech company acquired by Pfizer in 2008, as well as Genentech, Bayer, and Aventis (now Sanofi).